phillip-kruger/phillip-kruger.github.io/_posts/2017-11-12-farjars_thinwars_and_why_openliberty_is_cool.md

 In my target directory I now have an executable (fat)jar file that I can start with:
 `java -jar quote-service.jar`

-In all the above mentioned `profiles` above you can test the example app with:
+In all the above mentioned `profiles` you can test the example app with:

 `mvn -Dtest=com.github.phillipkruger.quoteservice.QuoteApiIT surefire:test`

-And that you give you a quote of the day:
+And that should give you a quote of the day:

 ```json
 {